opendatacube/datacube-conference-2019/Tony.md

 ODC has tremendous application potential.

 However; ODC is difficult to install and has a huge dependency tree.
-Xarray concepts and jupyter notebooks may be foreign to most initail ODC onlookers.
+Xarray concepts and jupyter notebooks may be foreign to most new ODC onlookers.

-This package makes it so simple even a cave-man can run an ODC like notebook.
+This package makes it so simple even a cave-man can run an ODC-lite ODC like notebook.
 Then once hooked more sophisticated applications can be acheived by using ODC.

 This will be a separate repo - its documented here to fit into the bigger picture of ODC sponsored events and as part of the training package - titled "A gentle introduction to Open Data Cube; Your Data on Display"